nathancarter/weblurch/doc/plan.md

      * Otherwise, it says "variable name."
  * Create a group type called "test" that can hold any text.
 Its tag always contains the phrase "test."
- * Create a method that computes, for any given "definition type" group, a simple representation of what function should be called in a parser object to extend it by adding that definition; the result should be JSON.
+ * Create a method that computes, for any given "category definition" group, a simple representation of what function should be called in a parser object to extend it by adding that definition; the result should be JSON.
- * The `contentsChanged` handler for any given group in the document should call that function in itself (if it's a definition type group) or (if it's not) in any definition type group to which it's connected, storing the result as an attribute of the group on which it was called.
+ * The `contentsChanged` handler for any given group in the document should call that function in itself (if it's a category definition group) or (if it's not) in any category definition group to which it's connected, storing the result as an attribute of the group on which it was called.
  * Create a function that applies any such JSON record of a command to a parser object, thus modifying that parser appropriately.
- * Whenever any definition type group in the document has its JSON meaning recomputed, loop through all definition top-level groups in the document, doing the following.
+ * Whenever any definition type group in the document has its JSON meaning recomputed, loop through all category definition top-level groups in the document, doing the following.
    * Before the loop, create a parser P.
-   * Upon encountering a definition type group *after* the one that changed, apply to it the function that extends P with the meaning of that group.
+   * Upon encountering a category definition group *after* the one that changed, apply to it the function that extends P with the meaning of that group.
    * Upon encountering a test type group, run P on its contents and place the resulting structure within the test type group.
  * Whenever any test type group in the document changes, do the same loop as